Last Updated on March 5, 2023 by Victor Queiroz

 Situation in Portugal

-Portugal is undoubtedly one of the European countries that have stood out the most in the area of entrepreneurship these days.
+Portugal is undoubtedly one of the European countries that have stood out the most in the area of corporate and entrepreneurial innovation these days.

-Many giant companies like Google, Vodafone, and Volkswagen, or even Startups like DefinedCrowd, Sword Health, and Jscrambler, are already operating in Portugal.
+Many giant companies like Google, Vodafone, and Volkswagen, as well as startups like DefinedCrowd, Sword Health, and Jscrambler, are already operating in Portugal.

 The reasons for choosing Portugal as a destination are many, but we can highlight the following:

-Therefore we can classify Portugal as a small country with a developed entrepreneurial structure.
+Therefore we can classify Portugal as a small country with a developed entrepreneurial structure, thanks to the Portuguese government.

 Regarding structure, we can emphasize, for example, the quality of the internet in Portugal, one of the fastest in the world.